nishsura/stockski/README.md

 ## Conclusion

-The "Stock Predictor" project combines several advanced techniques to provide a robust tool for stock price prediction.
+The stockski project combines several advanced techniques to provide a robust tool for stock price prediction.
 By leveraging Prophet for statistical forecasting and RandomForestRegressor for machine learning predictions, the tool offers a comprehensive analysis of stock price movements.
 The inclusion of various visualizations, such as time series plots, moving averages, candlestick charts, and Bollinger Bands, enhances the user's ability to understand and interpret the stock data.
 Overall, this project demonstrates the power of combining different data analysis and machine learning techniques to create a valuable tool for stock market prediction and analysis.

 ---

 ## Getting Started

-To run the "Stock Predictor" application locally, follow these steps:
+To run the stockski application locally, follow these steps:

 1. **Clone the Repository**:
     ```bash